rohit12crj/Study-Notes/FinOps/notes.md

 - Use Data Transfer Optimization – Keep services in the same AZ/VPC to reduce data transfer charges
 - Use valkey cache instead of redis cache

+---
+✅ How will u create Finops Rules & alert all aws account holder in your AWS org